There are a number of factors that are used by insurers to set the cost of your insurance – it’s worth knowing what these are.

-Ultimately, the amount charged by an insurance company in motor premiums is a reflection of how likely a driver is to make a claim.
-And how expensive that claim is likely to be.
+Ultimately, the amount charged by an insurance company is a reflection of how likely a driver is to make a claim - and how expensive that claim is likely to be.

-Bear in mind: Different insurers treat these factors in different ways.
-So it’s a good idea to shop around and get car insurance quotes from a wide range of providers.
+Different insurers treat these factors in different ways.
+So it’s a good idea to get prices from a number of insurers to make sure you’re getting the best deal.

 1. Your age